-With summer temperatures soaring, many consumers are finding their electric bills are doing the same.
-Air conditioners are working on full blast, effectively sending a reasonable electric bill through the ceiling.
-While there are many ways to reduce your electricity usage, from upgrading to energy-conserving appliances to selecting premium grade windows, these are not options that a cash-strapped consumer can readily use.
+Summer has arrived and as the temperatures begin to soar, many consumers can expect their electric bill to do the same.
+As the hot weather sets in, air conditioners will be working on full blast effectively sending a reasonable electric bill through the ceiling.
+While there are many ways to reduce your electricity usage, from upgrading to energy conserving appliances to selecting premium grade windows, these are not options that a cash-strapped consumer can readily use.
 There are some easy and affordable ways to reduce your summer energy bill without having to shell out big bucks on home upgrades.
-Here is a look at how consumers on a budget can lower their high summer electric bills.
+Here is a look at how consumers on a budget can lower their high summer electric bill.

 Use Heavy Drapes on Windows